-These are smaller versions of the handheld pies we make at the bakery.
-They are the perfect finish to a special picnic.
+These small handheld pies are the perfect finish to a special picnic.
 Be sure to make the filling ahead of time, as it needs to be cold when you fill the hand pies.

 Makes 8 individual pies